Tips for biking in the rain

 Give your bike a maintenance session post-ride under the rain

 Last but not least, taking good care of your bike after the rain is essential.
-Normally, you immediately dry yourself after a rainy ride, you should treat your bike the same.
+Normally, you immediately dry yourself after biking in the rain, you should treat your bike the same.
 Wiping water and dirt off the bike wheel rims, front and back, ensures that the brakes are most efficient for your next ride.
 Also, it’s important to clean your chain and remove the grits to prevent rust from building up on the chain, which will prolong its lifespan.
 If you want to be at the peak of careful, cover the chain, gear mechanisms and brake callipers with degreaser, then vigorously wipe it down.
 However, it is recommended to avoid getting degreaser on the hubs, bottom bracket, wheel rims and brake blocks.

 Ideally, your whole bike would get washed down during a wet ride.
 Nevertheless, we all know that muds and grits could stick onto places you’d rather them not.
 Therefore, spraying water on your bike to clean it properly afterwards is recommended.